langerdaniel9/cse-300-user-instructions/docs/source/index.rst

 .. note::
    By default, Twingate gives new customers a business trial.
 For our purposes, we do not need any of the features of the business plan, so you are free to just let the trial expire.
 Since you have not provided any payment information, you don't need to worry about any fees.

-Once you get to section with 3 questions, select ``Yes, I'm able to run CLI commands`` for the first one.
+2. Once you get to section with 3 questions, select ``Yes, I'm able to run CLI commands`` for the first one.

 .. image:: images/TwingateCLI.png

-Pick the most relevant option for the second question, and make sure you have an acceptable name for your network for the third question.
+3. For the secnod question pick the most relevant option.

+4. For the third question make sure you have an acceptable name for your network.

-Once all the account setup has been done, navigate to the dashboard and click the ``Add Remote Network`` button.
+5. Once all the account setup has been done, navigate to the dashboard and click the ``Add Remote Network`` button.

-Choose location ``Other`` and name it.
+6. Choose location ``Other`` and give your location a name.

 .. image:: images/AddRemoteNetwork.png

-After creating the network, navigate to `Remote Networks` and click on the network you just created.
+7. After creating the network, navigate to ``Remote Networks`` and click on the network you just created.

-Click ``Deploy Connector``, leave Docker selected for step 1, generate the tokens for step 2, leave everything unchecked for step 3, and copy the command given in step 4 by clicking the ``Copy Command`` button.
+8. Click ``Deploy Connector``, leave Docker selected for step 1, generate the tokens for step 2, leave everything unchecked for step 3, and copy the command given in step 4 with the ``Copy Command`` button.

-Open Command Prompt and paste in the command, and click enter to run it.
+9. Open Command Prompt and paste in the command, and click enter to run it.
 This will create a docker container that will allow you to connect to your computer from anywhere.

-Now we also need to find the local IP of your computer.
+10. Now we also need to find the local IP of your computer.
 To do this, navigate to your Windows settings, Network & internet, and either Ethernet or Wi-Fi, depending on which you are using.
 Find the field that says IPv4 address, and copy it.

-We now will go back to Twingate and add your computer as a network resource.
+11. We now will go back to Twingate and add your computer as a network resource.

-From the network overview page, navigate to resources, and add a resource by clicking the ``+ Resource`` button.
+12. From the network overview page, navigate to resources, and add a resource by clicking the ``+ Resource`` button.

-Select the network to add the resource to, enter a name for the resouce, and paste in the IP address into the address field.
+13. Select the network to add the resource to, enter a name for the resouce, and paste in the IP address into the address field.

 .. image:: images/AddResource.png